https://invisible-island.net/ncurses/man/

 HISTORY

-The System V Interface Definition, Version 4 (1995), specified
+(1995).
+The System V Interface Definition Version 4 of the same year

-functions named waddwch and wechowchar (and the usual variants).
-These
+specified functions named waddwch and wechowchar (and the usual

 SEE ALSO